Juanvvc/cybersec/README.md

 # Cybersecurity

-Some sessions of a course about Cybersecurity Management
+Some sessions of an introductory course about Cybersecurity Management

-These sessions are not ordered in any way, and they are not designed as a complete course.
+These sessions are not ordered in any way, they are not designed as a complete course.
+The course at UPC includes lots od personal anecdotes, additional speakers and your own presentations.

 ## Table of contents